-- It is essential that all children involved are given an opportunity to explain what they saw or did. - Any Level 3, Fast Track or Level 4 incidents will be recorded using an incident form and these will be kept centrally in a file kept in the Headteachers office and also logged online.
+- It is essential that all children involved are given an opportunity to explain what they saw or did. - Any Level 3, Fast Track or Level 4 incidents will be recorded using an incident form and these will be kept centrally in a file kept in the Headteachers office.
 The incident should be clearly recorded on the incident form with the date and all relevant detail.
-Any additional notes made by the class teacher or adults who witnessed the incident should be attached to the incident form when it is sent to a member of the senior leadership team. - Space should be left to record any further actions or outcomes. - The teacher or member of staff who completes the incident form should ensure that the child fully understands which rule they have broken and that it will now be passed to a member of the senior leadership team. - All racist incidents will be fast tracked and must be referred to the SLT on an incident form.
+Any additional notes made by the class teacher or adults who witnessed the incident should be attached to the incident form when it is sent to a member of the senior leadership team. - Space should be left to record any further actions or outcomes.